What happens if the IRS sends you to collections?

 Our legal team can work with the IRS, ADOR, or other taxing authority to create a monthly payment plan or settle your tax debt entirely.
 We can also investigate the procedures used during the collection process and take action to protect your rights.

 Taking on the IRS on your own is a recipe for failure.
 If you are having problems with your taxes, turn to a knowledgeable tax attorney from our Mesa law firm to fight for your best interests.
-Contact us today for a free consultation.
+Contact us today for a consultation.